Hangzhou: Parks and resorts

-One of Hangzhou's most popular sights is West Lake, a UNESCO World Heritage Site.
-The West Lake Cultural Landscape covers an area of 3323 ha and includes some of Hangzhou's most notable historic and scenic places.
-Adjacent to the lake is an area which includes historical pagodas, cultural sites, as well as the natural environment of the lake and hills, including Phoenix Mountain.
-There are two causeways across the lake.
-The west of the lake contains Dreaming of the Tiger Spring, popular for longjing tea fields.
+One of Hangzhou's most popular attractions is West Lake, a UNESCO World Heritage Site.
+The West Lake Cultural Landscape spans approximately 3323 ha and includes some of the city's most notable historic and scenic locations.
+Surrounding the lake are prominent cultural sites, historical pagodas, and natural features such as hills and tea fields, including Phoenix Mountain.
+Two major causeways cross the lake.

+To the west of the lake lies Dreaming of the Tiger Spring, an area known for its natural spring and its proximity to the famed longjing tea plantations.

-The parts of the Grand Canal in Hangzhou, also a World Heritage Site was built in 610 AD.
-The core historical sites are accessible by Hangzhou Metro Line 5's The Grand Canal station or East Gongchen Bridge station.
-The West Lake Cultural Square is located in the Xiacheng District and houses several famous buildings in the city, including the Zhejiang Natural History Museum, Zhejiang Museum of Science and Technology, and the Zhejiang Global Center, one of the tallest buildings in the city center at about 160 m.
+Sections of the Grand Canal pass through Hangzhou.
+In 610 CE, the Jiangnan Canal was dredged and widened along an existing channel to connect Suzhou with Hangzhou.
+The Grand Canal was designated a UNESCO World Heritage Site in 2014.
+Historical sites around Gongchen Bridge can be reached via Hangzhou Metro Line 5 from The Grand Canal station or East Gongchen Bridge station.

+The West Lake Cultural Square, located in the Xiacheng District, contains several notable institutions, including the Zhejiang Natural History Museum, the Zhejiang Museum of Science and Technology, and the Zhejiang Global Center, one of the tallest buildings in the downtown area at approximately 160 m.

-The Xixi National Wetland Park was established with the aim of preserving the wetland ecological system, it covers an area of about 10 km2.
-Fish ponds and reed beds have been restored and it is home to many types of birds.
-It holds a temple and several historic rural houses.
-The Qiandao Lake is a man-made lake with the largest number of islands in Chun'an County, under administration of the Hangzhou prefecture-level city.
-These islands are different in size and shape, and have distinctive scene.
-The Hangzhou Botanical Garden and the Hangzhou Zoo are located in the Xihu District.
+The Xixi National Wetland Park was established to preserve the region's wetland ecosystem and encompasses about 10 km2.
+Restoration projects have included reed beds and fish ponds, and the park is now home to diverse bird species.
+The area also contains a temple and several historically significant rural dwellings.

+Qiandao Lake, a man-made reservoir located in Chun'an County under Hangzhou's jurisdiction, contains the largest number of islands of any lake in China.
+These islands vary widely in size and form, each with distinctive scenery.
+The Hangzhou Botanical Garden and the Hangzhou Zoo are both situated in the Xihu District.